anntzer/redeal/README.md

 -----------------

 Redeal provides a GUI, `redeal-gui`, if you are not comfortable using the command line.
-I have not written GUI-specific documentation but it should still be reasonably simple to use once you have read the tutorial.
+Some GUI-specific information is scattered in the tutorial so read on!

 An introductory tutorial
 ------------------------